thuminhle59/Parcels-Delivery-Analysis/README.md

 # Parcels-Delivery-Analysis

 *Note: Github cannot render plotly charts.
-To see the plots in the jypytern notebook, download and open the file on your local computer.*
+To see the plots in the jypyter notebook file "analysis.ipynb", download and open the file on your local computer.*

 ## Dataset
 This project contains 2 datasets: